im95able/Rea/README.md

 # DenseMap
-If like in the SlotMap you need constant time insertion, removal, and lookup, as well as cache firendly iteration through a contiguous array, use DenseMap.
+If like in the SlotMap you need constant time insertion, removal, and lookup, as well as cache friendly iteration through a contiguous array, use DenseMap.

-Implementation details are given bellow, although there is a video which explains exactly what this data structure is.
+Implementation details are given below, although there is a video which explains exactly what this data structure is.
 In [the video](https://www.youtube.com/watch?v=SHaAR7XPtNU) this data structure is called SlotMap not DenseMap.
 If you've seen it, "Implementation" section won't give you any more details and could be skipped.

 ## Implementation
 DenseMap is internally implemented as 2 std::vectors and a slot_map like data structure.